ggasg/neo4j-plugindeploy-service/README.md

 ## Deploying and Testing on GCP
 For a successful end to end execution of the pipeline, this Web Application can be deployed to Cloud Run or Kubernetes Engine.
 But for simplicity (and also lower costs), all steps are performed with Cloud Run.

 Because the Dockerfile depends on some environment variables to properly configure the gcp CLI, the process of deploying to Cloud Run is more involved.
-But this logic is encapsulated in a shell script for you (taken directly from this source) so all you need to do is set the Service Account as environment variable in your shell (no ned to EXPORT it) and run it:
+But this logic is encapsulated in a shell script for you (taken almost directly from [this source](https://til.simonwillison.net/cloudrun/using-build-args-with-cloud-run)) so all you need to do is set the Service Account as environment variable in your shell (no ned to EXPORT it) and run it:

 ```bash
 SERVICE_ACCOUNT=<SERVICE_ACCOUNT_EMAIL>